Shippable/docs/sources/platform/tutorial/workflow/shippable-yml.md

 # Anatomy of shippable.yml

-Shippable's DevOps Platform leverages a declarative syntax for Continuous Integration.
-A YML `shippable.yml` config file is used to define the tasks.
-It is added to your the root of your source code repo just like any other piece of code and the platform recognizes the changes you make to it through webhooks and fires CI Runs.
+Shippable's DevOps Platform leverages a declarative syntax for Continuous Integration and Assembly Line configuration with a YAML config file `shippable.yml`.

+Please note that if you only want to use Shippable for a simple CI workflow, your `shippable.yml` needs to be at the root of the repository you want to enable for CI.

+If you're using the `jobs` and `resources` sections of the yml to configure Assembly Lines, your configuration is global across all repositories in your Subscription and can be committed to any folder in any repository that you [add as a **Sync repository**](/platform/tutorial/workflow/crud-syncrepo).

-The anatomy of the jobs configuration generally follows the structure below
+The anatomy of `shippable.yml` follows the structure below:

 ```

+#### CI CONFIG

 language:	<Language name>

 <language version>: #depending on language